Academic confidence and dyslexia at university

 For ease of reference in this section, the meanings of labels, terms, acronyms and designations used in the reporting and discussion of the data, results and analysis which follows, is re-presented:

-A total of n=183 questionnaire replies were received.
-Seventeen were discarded due to Dyslexia Index Profiler data less than 50% complete, and so to determine these individuals' Dyslexia Index was considered unrealistic.
+A total of n=183 questionnaires were returned.
+Seventeen were discarded due to Dx Profiler data less than 50% complete and so to determine these individuals' Dyslexia Index was considered unrealistic.

-The demographic distribution of the datapool according to dyslexia status, gender; home residency, and study level is shown in Table 4.
-The equivalent distributions for the Test and the Base subgroups, which were both subsets of the non-dyslexic students’ group; and for the Control subgroup, which was a subset of the dyslexic students’ group, are presented in Table 5.
+The demographic distribution of the datapool according to dyslexia status, gender, home residency, and study level is shown in Table 6.
+The equivalent distributions for the Test and the Base subgroups, which were both subsets of the non-dyslexic students’ group; and for the Control subgroup, which was a subset of the dyslexic students’ group, are presented in Table 7.

 I Distribution by gender